onja-org/w2_js_foundations/03_data_types_operators.md

 You've been experimenting with JavaScript in the REPL and building scripts.
 Now let's step back and understand what you've actually been doing - you've been working with different **types** of data and using **operators** to manipulate them.

-Today we'll make explicit what you've been learning intuitively, show you more of JavaScript's power, and help you avoid common type-related traps.
+In this lesson we'll make explicit what you've been learning intuitively, show you more of JavaScript's power, and help you avoid common type-related traps.

 ## What You'll Learn